-62) See, for example, H.G.
-Forder, The Foundations of Euclidean Geometry, Cambridge (Cambridge University Press) 1927.

-63) For example, Euclid solves the problem of constructing an equilateral triangle by drawing two circles that intersect; but there is no Euclidean proof that the circles must intersect.
-Again, he proves the theorem that the exterior angle of a triangle is greater than the interior opposite angle by constructing within the exterior angle an angle equal to the interior opposite; but there is no Euclidean proof that this constructed angle must lie within the exterior angle.
-However, the must can be grasped by an insight that has no Euclidean formulation.
+62) See for example H. G. Forder, The Foundations of Euclidean Geometry, Cambridge (Cambridge University Press) 1927.
+63) For example, Euclid solves the problem of constructing an equilateral trian to by drawing two circles that intersect; x but there is no xxyxsfxranxtracting Euclidean proof that the circles must intersect.
+Again, he proves the theorem that the exterior angle of a triangle is greater than the interior opposite xngin, xin xin angle by constructing within the exterior angle an angle equal to the interior opposite;